Maximise PowerPoint accessibility and ensure your presentation can be enjoyed by your entire audience.

 Live transcription and translation in PowerPoint

 At some point in your presenting career, there’s a chance that some of your audience won’t speak the language of you or your slides.
-Luckily, Microsoft has introduced Presentation Translator.
+With the world shifting more towards online presentations, the chance you’ll be presenting to people who speak another language is only increased.

 This nifty little tool allows you to display live subtitles of your speech directly onto the presentation, while you’re presenting.
 It supports over 60 languages and it’s an easy way to broaden the audience you can share your ideas with.
 It also helps audience members who are deaf or hard of hearing follow the presentation, and participate in the discussion.
 Here’s a lowdown of all the cool stuff it does: